-On Monday March 21, 2016 the Newo Yotina Friendship Centre and the Regina Immigrant Women’s Centre hosted a Community Town Hall event to hear Indigenous and refugee women, the Trans communities and women with intellectual and psychiatric disabilities talk about their experiences of intimate partner abuse, sexual violence, street violence and violence committed by many service providers including healthcare, Corrections and Children’s Aid.
+On Monday, March 21, 2016 the Newo Yotina Friendship Centre and the Regina Immigrant Women’s Centre hosted a Community Town Hall event for IRIS’s Working Together initiative to hear Indigenous and refugee women, the Trans communities and women with intellectual and psychiatric disabilities talk about their experiences of intimate partner abuse, sexual violence, street violence and violence committed by many service providers including healthcare, Corrections and Children’s Aid.

 While stories were incredibly difficult, there were no victims at this gathering.
 There were strong, resilient women who are joining this initiative together in order to fight back in solidarity.
 Susana Deranger, a member of the Athabasca Chipewyan First Nation, and one of the lead organizers of the event left us – settlers and Indigenous people alike – with a powerful statement: